kubernetes-sigs/gateway-api/geps/gep-2162/index.md

 The core purpose of conformance tests for GatewayClass is to verify that reported features are truly supported.
 While the community currently operates on a trust-based system for conformance reports, programmatically inferring features from the GatewayClass status field creates a strong, verifiable link between an implementation's claims and the test results.
-This not only provides crucial context in conformance reports but also encourages accurate reporting and helps differentiate between trustworthy and less reliable feature sources, making it easier to identify discrepancies.
-Although implementations can still manually create reports, the reputational cost of faking results acts as a significant deterrent.
+Having this connection between supported features and conformance tests, helps improve the UX and make it easier for implementers to run the correct conformance tests.

 ## Followups